 Although weight loss is the first thing that pops up in mind when someone mentions diet, not all nutritional plans are designed for that purpose.
 Some are prescribed before a certain medical procedure to prepare your body, such as a clear liquid diet.
 There are some which aim at eliminating the harmful dietary component from a person’s menu, such as lactose-free or gluten-free diets.
 The last two diets are planned in such a way that lactose and gluten intolerant people do not consume these components and avoid negative side effects that they may bring along.
 Likewise, there is a list of estrogen dominance foods to avoid.
 Knowing what foods are on that list is essential to those who suffer from that medical condition and need to balance out their hormonal levels.

-If you are among those people, then this article is exactly what you need.
+If you are among those people struggling with hormonal imbalance, then this article is exactly what you need.
 Buckle up and read on!

 What Is Estrogen?

 First things first, let’s figure out what estrogen is.

 As you may know, there are so-called “male” and “female” hormones.
 Estrogen is considered a “female” hormone that is produced by the human body and plays an important part in its maintenance of proper functioning.
 It promotes cognitive health, bone health, cardiovascular health, and other vital processes.
 Estrogen is especially important for the reproductive system and female characteristics, such as breasts and pubic hair.
 This hormone is produced by the adrenal glands, ovaries, and fat tissues.
 It also performs the following functions: